-To help educators to quickly and easily prepare for upcoming new year presentations we have pulled together all of the key downloadable resources and video presentations into one spot.
+To help educators to quickly and easily prepare for upcoming year presentations we have pulled together all of the key downloadable resources and video presentations into one spot.

 Milestones and Learning Downloadable Resources

 PLD has a large range of downloadable resources containing milestone and learning support information.
-We encourage the dissemination of these resources to parents and the wider community through newsletters, websites and general communication.
+We encourage the distribution of these resources to parents and the wider community through newsletters, websites and general communication.
 Some of our more popular downloads include:

 Foundation Literacy, Language & Motor Milestone Booklet